 Elizabeth Filippouli is a social entrepreneur, writer and broadcaster.
 She is the Founder of Global Thinkers Forum (GTF), an international nonprofit organization that works as an agent for positive change by connecting international thought leaders and promoting values-based leadership, collaboration and cross-cultural understanding.

-Elizabeth is also the Founder of Athena40, an SDG 5 initiative promoting women’s empowerment as the first ever global ranking of the top 40 most innovative women from across all industries and backgrounds.
+Elizabeth is also the Founder of Athena40, an SDG 5 initiative promoting women’s empowerment as the first ever global list of the top 40 most innovative women from across all industries and backgrounds.

 Having worked with international media such as CNN and Al Jazeera English, Elizabeth has an interesting career trajectory and outstanding cross-cultural understanding skills.